Snowpark Container Services: Working with services

 Modifying and dropping services

-After creating a service, you can use DROP SERVICE to remove a service from a schema (Snowflake terminates all the service containers).
+• Use the DROP SERVICE command to remove a service from a schema (Snowflake terminates all the service containers).

-You can also use the ALTER SERVICE command to modify the service.
-For example, suspend or resume the service, change the number of instances running, and direct Snowflake to redeploy your service using a new service specification.
+• Use the ALTER SERVICE command to modify the service (for example, suspend or resume the service, change the number of instances running, and direct Snowflake to redeploy your service using a new service specification).

 Note